 - Delivery: the requested translation is delivered to the client.

 Main issues with human translation

 The main problem with human translation is the time the translator needs to complete a project.
-Although work environments have evolved and speed up the human translation process, it continues to be slower than the pace of the current market and its immediacy requires.
+While working environments have evolved and streamline the human translation process, it is still slower than required by the pace of today’s market and its immediacy.

 Translators work with computers that speed up the process with the help of various tools, such as word processors that alert users of minor grammar or spelling errors.
-In addition, terminological research is carried out much more quickly thanks to internet platforms.
+What’s more, terminology research is much faster thanks to online platforms.